Forestry

 The Shade Trees on Playgrounds (STOP) Program was organized to lower adult skin cancer risk by reducing childhood exposure to direct sunlight where children play, like school and daycare playgrounds.
 Selected schools receive up to five shade trees, mulch, watering supplies, and planting guidelines after participating in program training.
 Forestry Division personnel assist with the transport and planting of the trees.

-In 2023, the following nine schools were selected to participate in the STOP Program:
+In 2024, the following ten schools were selected to participate in the STOP Program:

 The Forestry Division selects up to 10 schools to participate in STOP each year.
 Selected schools will receive: